getanteon/anteon/selfhosted/README.md

 - `9901`: Hammer Manager service.
 The service server utilizes this port to register the engine.
 - `6672`: RabbitMQ server.
 The engine server connects to this port to send and receive messages to and from the service server.
 - `9086`: InfluxDB server.
 The engine server accesses this port to transmit metrics to the backend.
-- `9900`: Object storage server.
-The engine server uses this port to exchange files with the service server.
+- `8333`: Object storage server.
+The engine server uses this port to retrieve the object files like CSV and multipart files.

 The `NAME` environment variable is used to specify the name of the engine container.
 You can change this value to whatever you want.
 It is also used in the [Remove New Engine](#-remove-new-engine) section for removing the engine container.